dwrrehman/programming_language/readme.txt

 [todo: talk about supported output formats, compiletime execution semantics, how labels work, little endian binary literals, and other cool stuff i'm forgetting to explain]
+notes: one file on cli, seperators in binary literals, execution passing through a runtime label scope duplicates,